SpoonX/aurelia-datatable/doc/usage.md

 ```html
 <datatable actions.bind="actions" ></datatable>
 ```

+### footer
+It's possible to add an extra row to the bottom of your datatable.
+Footer also parses HTML.

 ### criteria
 Full criteria object used to talk to the API.
 This object contains the `where`, `skip`, `limit`, `sort` and `populate`.